100askTeam/100ask_lvgl_docs/docs/details/widgets/tabview.rst

      <summary>显示原文</summary>

 New tabs can be added with :cpp:expr:`lv_tabview_add_tab(tabview, "Tab name")`.
-This will return a pointer to an :ref:`lv_obj` object where the tab's content can be created.
+This will return a pointer to a :ref:`base_widget` where the tab's content can be created.

 .. raw:: html